Germanic Genealogy Society

 Native German speaker born and raised in the German state of Thuringia (Thüringen), bilingual, residing in the USA for 15+ years.

-Can translate 15th to 21st century German handwritten documents and prints German-English and English-German, also offers Latin translations.
+Translates 15th to 21st century German handwritten documents and prints German-English and English-German, also offers Latin translations.
 Extensive knowledge regarding German history, culture, and conventions and can help you understand the meanings of your texts.

 Ivan Klima